lucidarch/laravel/readme.md

 └── resources       # Assets, Lang and Views
 ```

-One more step is required for Laravel to recognise the service we just created.
+One more step is required for Laravel to recognize the service we just created.

 #### Register Service